| Number of wards I have data from, by week | |

 Here’s another version of the same plot but instead of the actual dates, it’s in terms of how many weeks since the batches came out.
 This version of the plot is useful to spot any parallel trends across the batches, especially in the first few weeks of their release.

 In this version of the plot, it’s easier to compare batches.
-Thanks to that post–General Conference surge, the fifth batch was nearly as popular as the third batch.
-But, the more recent slump is more easily seen here, to the point where fewer wards sang from it after five weeks than they did the fourth batch after five weeks.
+Thanks to that post–General Conference surge, the fifth batch was nearly as popular as the third batch for one week.
+Since then, it seems to be about as popular as the fourth batch was around this time.

 What hymns are most popular?